 The Priority Grasslands Initiative is intended to be a collaborative effort between government agencies, First Nations, private land owners, NGOs and scientific experts to identify areas with the greatest conservation values and most worthy of protection and the highest levels of sustainable management.

-The Priority Grasslands Initiative was launched in 2006 due to clear recognition that the lack of knowledge, data, and access to grassland information poses a significant threat to BC grasslands.
-Often, grasslands were being lost to development or alternate land uses simply because their values were unknown, undefined, or unavailable.
-This is still the case.
+The Priority Grasslands Initiative was launched in 2006 in response to the need for current information on local grasslands when land use and management decisions were being made.
+Often, grasslands were being lost to development or alternate land uses simply because information on their values was unknown, undefined, or unavailable.

-The GCC is producing a collection of regional priority grassland strategy documents that will include stewardship recommendations for private, Crown, and First Nations lands, supported by maps, data, and other information.
-The first “grassland portfolio,” the Thompson Basin Ecosection document, is available.
+The GCC plans to produce a collection of regional priority grassland strategy documents that include conservation and stewardship recommendations for crown, First Nations and private lands, supported by maps, data and other information.